 Engaged couples have roughly a zillion (to be mathematically correct) decisions to make while planning a wedding.
 Don’t make choosing a wedding photographer one of the overwhelming ones.

 When setting your prices, keep things as simple as possible.
-Find a balance between offering choices to fit different couples and overwhelming couples with too many decisions.
+Find a balance to offer choices to fit different couples.
+Try not to overwhelm couples with too many decisions.

 3. Consider Including the Engagements

 Engagement photos aren’t part of the wedding day but they can be a big help in the process.
-Shooting the engagement photos allows you to not only meet the couple ahead of time, but learn more about how they interact with each other and how to best pose that unique couple.
+Shooting the engagement photos allows you to meet the couple ahead of time.
+And you learn more about how they interact with each other and what poses work for them.

 For the couple, the engagement session helps them feel more comfortable in front of the camera and get to know you and your style.

-Because engagement sessions are so helpful, some photographers (myself included) choose to include them in some of their packages (or as an a la carte option).
-By including the engagements in the price, more couples will take advantage of the chance to work with you before the actual wedding day.
+Because engagement sessions are so helpful, some photographers include them in some of their packages (or as an a la carte option).
+By including the engagement photos in the price, more couples will take advantage of the chance to work with you before the actual wedding day.

-While the experience of working with the same couple is beneficial for most photographers, the extra shooting is a huge boost to new wedding photographers that may need more practice working with posing or lighting.
+The experience of working with the same couple is beneficial for most photographers.
+And the extra shooting is a huge boost to new wedding photographers that may need more practice working with posing or lighting.

 2. Choose Your Words Carefully

 Avoid free and other similar words when you write out your price sheet.
 In fact, keep the language minimal.
-By the time potential clients see your price sheet, they’ve probably already seen your portfolio and gotten an idea of what you offer.
+By the time potential clients see your price sheet, they’ve probably already seen your photos and got an idea of what you offer.

 Adding too many adjectives to the price sheet actually takes away from the perceived value rather than adding to it.